Have you ever seen a wasp flying around your backyard in Oklahoma? Wasps can be intimidating, especially if they buzz around your head.

 2. Braconid Wasp

-Braconid wasps, also known as aphid wasps, are parasitoid wasps found in Oklahoma.
+Braconid wasps, or aphid wasps, are parasitoid wasps found in Oklahoma.
 These small wasps are typically black and yellow, with slender bodies and pointed abdomens.

-Their wings are usually marked with bright yellow spots, ranging in size from 1/8 to 3/4 of an inch long.
+Their wings are usually marked with bright yellow spots, ranging from 1/8 to 3/4 of an inch long.

 Braconid wasps are beneficial for controlling aphid populations, helping to keep plant-eating insects in check.